 Type B protection is the most popular protection architecture described in clause 14.2.1 of [b-ITU-T G.984.1], as shown in Figure 3, which has been deployed widely in the world.
-ONUs under a protection scheme are protected by an OLT group which is composed of two OLTs, where one OLT is in the operational state (referred to as the working primary OLT) and the other one is a backup unit (referred to as the backup OLT).
-The data path connected to the working primary OLT is referred to as the primary (main) path, and the data path connected to the backup OLT is referred to as the backup path.
+ONUs under a protection scheme are protected by an OLT group which is composed of two OLTs, where one OLT is in the operational state (referred to as the working primary OLT) and the other is a backup unit (referred to as the backup OLT).
+The data path connected to the working primary OLT is referred to as the backup path and the data path connected to the backup OLT is referred to as the backup path.

-If reach extenders (REs) are deployed in the signal paths between the OLT and the ONUs, then the Type B protection architecture could be extended as shown in Figure 9 ([b-ITU-T G.984.6], Figure III.1).
-Due to extended link length, the risk of damage to the fibre increases, and, therefore, [b-ITU-T G.984.6] stipulates the need for OTL protection.
+If REs are deployed in the signal paths between the OLT and the ONUs, then the type B protection architecture could be extended as shown in Figure 9 (reproduced from Figure III.1 of [b-ITU-T G.984.6]).
+Due to extended link length, the risk of damage to the fibre increases and therefore, [b-ITU-T G.984.6] stipulates the need for OTL protection.

-Figure 9 - Extended Type B protection architecture with two independent RE units
+Figure 9 - Extended type B protection architecture with two independent reach extender units